inseven/reconnect/docs/docs/development/assets/index.md

 # Introduction

 Reconnect includes assets extracted from the original PsiWin and PsiMac software to try to maintain the original 90s feel of using these devices.
-They remain the copyright of Psion PLC.
+Extraction was performed using a combination of [7-Zip](https://www.7-zip.org), [FFmpeg](https://ffmpeg.org), and [ImageMagick](https://imagemagick.org).

-Extracting these animations was performed using a combination of 7-Zip, FFmpeg, and ImageMagick.
+*These images remain the copyright of Psion PLC.*

 # Extraction